Tomcli/Stock-Price-Indicator/README.md

 2. Run `python main.py` in this directory.

 ## Formatting for input.txt
-Ticker symbols: Put down all your ticker symbols and separate it with `,`
+-Ticker symbols: Put down all your ticker symbols and separate it with `,`
-Start_date: Put down yyyy-mm-dd or default
+-Start_date: Put down yyyy-mm-dd or default
-End_date: Put down yyyy-mm-dd or default
+-End_date: Put down yyyy-mm-dd or default